 At Samuel Preschool children have the freedom to learn through play.
 Our teachers carefully plan activities to meet the needs of children in different developmental stages.
 Children may choose to explore their own interests ranging from group play, art, dramatic play, building blocks as well as many other choices.
 Caring teachers support their play while focusing on helping children learn the important social skills they will use throughout their lives: taking turns, sharing, talking things over, expressing emotions, resolving conflicts, and developing friendships.

-Samuel Preschool has been in operation for 50 years.
+Samuel Preschool has been in operation for over 50 years.

 Morning Preschool Classes